UK scraps quarantine for some visitors as pubs set to reopen

 When pubs and restaurants reopen Saturday, it will be anything but business as usual.

 They will have to take contact details for each group, and people can only socialize with one other household at a time.
-There will be more cleaning, a ban on queuing at the bar for a drink, and reduced capacity, with patrons told to stay at least 1 meter (3 feet) apart.
+There will be more cleaning, a ban on queuing at the bar for a drink, and reduced capacity, with patrons told to stay at least one meter (three feet) apart.

 |